jcrossley3/lein-modules/README.md

 ## Configuration

-For the `modules` task to discover child projects automatically, the `:relative-path` should be set in the `:parent` vector of each child.
+The `modules` task will attempt to discover child projects automatically, making the default assumption that each child project resides in an immediate subdirectory of its parent.

 Optionally, a `:modules` map may be added to your project, containing any of the following keys:

+* `:parent` - A string denoting the relative path to the parent project's directory.
+If unset, the value of the `:relative-path` of the `:parent` vector will be used, and if that's unset, the default value is `".."`.
+You can explicitly set it to `nil` to signify that the project has no parent.
 * `:inherited` - This is just a Leiningen profile.
 You could alternatively put it in `:profiles` to emphasize that point.
 The implicit plugin middleware will create composite profiles for all